*Amendments to Regulation 36 were last approved by Senate on 6 July 2022 and on 18 July 2022 by Chair's Action, with changes taking immediate effect*

 (a) A procedural irregularity or unfair discrimination in the conduct of the Committee.

 (b) That relevant evidence has become available which the student was unable to present to the Committee.
 In this instance, the student is required to explain why the evidence was not available earlier.

-2. Students who are required to withdraw under points 36.4.1, 36.4.2, or 36.4.10 of this Regulation also have a right to appeal within 15 working days of notification.
+2. Students who are required to withdraw under points 36.4.1, 36.4.2, or 36.4.13 of this Regulation also have a right to appeal within 10 University working days of notification unless there is clear evidence that the student has breached the terms of their immigration permission.
 Appeals may be made on the following grounds:

 (a) Procedural irregularity or unfair discrimination in the decision to require the student to withdraw.